Manush54/Alien_Invasion/README.md

 # Alien_Invasion
-Created an Alien Invasion Single Player Game using pygame
+Created an Alien Invasion Single Player Game using pygame library in python